11 August 2023

 (III) conducting the literature search and screening studies (also with the help of text mining methods);

 (V) synthesizing evidence; and,

 The course will be interactive and practical, with the delivery of sessions based on lectures and individual/small groups working on their own research projects.
 Through several exercises, participants will have ample opportunity to directly apply what they have learned in each of the six steps mentioned above onto their own projects.
 Prior use of R is advantageous but not a prerequisite for this course.

 Jessica Daikeler is a survey methodologist and works in the Survey Operations team at GESIS Leibniz Institute for the Social Sciences in Mannheim, Germany.

-Sonila Dardha is a survey methodologist at City University of London, UK.
+Sonila Dardha is a survey methodologist – quantitative UX researcher at Meta in London, UK.

 - they are planning to or currently working on a Master/PhD thesis, or a scientific publication in social sciences or survey methodology using research synthesis methods (systematic review or meta-analysis).

 - they want to gain a better understanding of the pros and cons of the method when evaluating meta-analytical results.
 However, in this course participants are encouraged to work on their own projects and perform all the different steps of systematically synthesising evidence for their research problem.

 - expected to have a forthcoming/working project that necessitates knowledge in systematic reviews or meta-analyses.